Petrie

 Health performance in Petrie is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Petrie faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
-Approximately 51% (~4,623 people) have private health cover, compared to 48.5% across Greater Brisbane.
+Petrie faces significant health challenges, with common health conditions prevalent among both younger and older age cohorts.
+Private health cover is relatively low, at approximately 51% of the total population (~4,625 people), compared to 48.5% across Greater Brisbane.

 Frequently Asked Questions - Health